Sam Stockley: Coaching career

 Stockley had helped to coach the academy at Wycombe Wanderers, Port Vale and Ferencvárosi but got his first full-time coaching role as Director of Raleigh at Triangle Futbol Club from 2012 to 2014.
 He spent 2013 to 2017 as assistant first-team coach at Carolina RailHawks and also coached girls' football for the North Carolina FC Youth.
 In January 2017, he was recruited to the Xavier Musketeers coaching staff by Kacey White.
 Eight months later he was appointed as the new Girls' Technical Director and Associate Girls' Development Academy Director at the West Florida Flames.
 He later went on to scout for the United States national soccer team.
 He was appointed head of coaching at Cymru North club Llandudno in August 2020.

 In October 2021, Stockley was announced as the Sporting Director for Lexington Sporting Club which will compete in third-division professional American soccer league USL League One in the regular 2023 season.
 On 13 October 2022, Lexington named Stockley first-team manager.
 He stepped down as manager on 17 September 2023 to focus entirely on his role as sporting director.
 Stockley took over as interim head coach for Lexington SC's USL Super League team in March 2025.
 In May 2025, he served a three-game suspension for violating the league's anti-harassment policies.

 Stockley returned to England in July 2025 to take the role of academy manager at Stoke City.
+In June 2026, Stockley was appointed as U21 lead coach.